ndrberna/unsupervised-learning-document-clustering/README.md

 ### K-Means and Principle Component Analysis

-K-means clustering is one of the popular clustering techniques, with K=5 and PCA dimensioanlity reduction, it generated following output.
+K-means clustering is one of the popular clustering techniques, with K=5 and PCA dimensionality reduction, it generated following output.

 ![KPCA](https://raw.githubusercontent.com/utkuozbulak/document-clustering/master/plots/lined_2.png "KPCA")